 Secondly…Price your photography and products to prioritize profit.

 You’re the owner of your business.
-You know how much money you need to bring in to keep your business open(and if you don’t, then you REALLY need to watch my free workshop).
+You know how much money you need to bring in to keep your business open(and if you don’t, then email me so we can chat).
 It literally doesn’t matter what other photographers around you are charging.
 All that matters are your own numbers, your business goals, and your personal goals.

 You have to know your numbers inside out.
 Make sure to price your services and products to prioritize profit.

 Your goal is to KEEP as much money as possible inside your business so it stays healthy.
-If something like Covid-19 ever happens again, you won’t need to worry about the possibility of closing your business permanently if you use the method I teach in my Luxury Boudoir Studio Plan to prioritize profit.
+If something like Covid-19 ever happens again, you won’t need to worry about the possibility of closing your business permanently if you prioritize profit.

 Third… Community over Competition.